harding/bitcoinops.github.io/_includes/specials/taproot/xx-ln-with-taproot.md

 However, what we *do* get are:

-* There is now increased uncertainty in the analysis.
+* PTLCs increase the uncertainty in the analysis.
+  The probabilities surveilors
-  Proper surveillors will always extract as much data as possible and will extract probabilities still, but those probabilities they can work with are now lower and thus their information is that much less valuable.
+  can work with are now lower and thus their information is that much less valuable.
 * Multipath payments get a *lot* more decorrelation between paths.
   Separate paths within a payment will not have strong timelock and value correlation with each other, and if Lightning succeeds, there should be enough payments that timing correlation is not reliable either.
-  This is in contrast with today where all paths in a multipath payment are trivially correlated by the same identifying hash.
-* There is no increase in cost compared to an HTLC (and possibly even a slight cost reduction if a PTLC is dropped onchain compared to an HTLC dropped onchain --- Lightning HTLC claims require two signatures and a preimage, PTLC claims are going to require just a single signature).
+* There is no increase in cost compared to an HTLC (and possibly even a slight cost reduction due to [multisignature efficiency][p4tr multisignatures]).

 ---